-408 410 Encourage high speed broadband in all new nousing to encourage flexible working.
-Local Plan Draft Policy EC8 requires all new residential and commercial development to have a choice of fixed and mobile internet services with a potential for reliable and resilient gigabit per second speeds, with open access ducting (open to all fibre providers) (Draft Policy EC8). erity Q21b.
-Which option or combination of options would be (ie to require demonstration of the following:- 1.
-The significant benefits of a proposed replacement to in than its replacement.
-This would seek to avoid the reduction o units.
-2. That the site has been adequately marketed for its exist rate.
-This would ensure that only the most commercial RefQ21b.
-Which option or combination of options would be (ie to require demonstration of the following:- the following:- 1.
-The significant benefits of a proposed replacement to in than its replacement.
-This would seek to avoid the reduction o units.
-2. That the site has been adequately marketed for its exist rate.
-This would ensure that only the most commercial Ref demonstration of the following:- ant benefits of a proposed replacement to in ment.
-This would seek to avoid the reduction of the has been adequately marketed for its exist iclude a greater level of employment job opportunities If potential job opportunities from our industrial and business ing use for a specified period of time and at a reasonable & Prosperity 183 288 378 397 Support for Option 1 - requirement for replacement use to include a greater level of employment job opportunities Responses to these comments will be provided as part of the Local Plan Part 2 preparation that will address quantity and distribution of employment sites.
-Jobs & 162 206 289 354 373 388 414 Support for a combination of options 1 and 2 J 164 Support for a combination of options 1 and 2 - specific support expressed for the retention of employment sites at Lapthorne, Dainton, Bulleigh Barton Farm, Buttlands, and Ipplepen Business Park.
+Jobs & Prosperity 408 410 Encourage high speed broadband in all new housing to encourage flexible working.
+Local Plan Draft Policy EC8 requires all new residential and commercial development to have a choice of fixed and mobile internet services with a potential for reliable and resilient gigabit per second speeds, with open access ducting (open to all fibre providers) (Draft Policy EC8). (ie to r 1.
+The than its units.
+2. Th require of significa s replace hat the si demonstration of the following:- ant benefits of a proposed replacement to in ment.
+This would seek to avoid the reduction of ite has been adequately marketed for its exist st ensure the range of employment sites are retained?
+Include a greater level of employment job opportunities of potential job opportunities from our industrial and business ing use for a specified period of time and at a reasonable y unattractive sites would be lost to alternative uses) Response to Main Points Raised 183 288 378 397 Support for Option 1 - requirement for replacement use to include a greater level of employment job opportunities Responses to these comments will be provided as part of the Local Plan Part 2 preparation that will address quantity and distribution of employment sites.
+162 206 289 354 373 388 414 Support for a combination of options 1 and 2 7 164 Support for a combination of options 1 and 2 - specific support expressed for the retention of employment sites at Lapthorne, Dainton, Bulleigh Barton Farm, Buttlands, and Ipplepen Business Park.

 408 410 Support for both options - with sufficient advertising 207 355 357 359 360 362 363 370 390 391 392 Support for Option 2 - marketing clause 396 Support for Option 2 - and ensure sufficient advertising 380 Limited support for option 2.
-287 Support for marketing clause similar to that applied to loss of local facilities 375 Support for extension of existing estates and forward funding by TDC to assist delivery 401 Suggestion of rates and rents incentives 217 406 This should be considered on a site by site basis 405 369 No support for either option - as they ignore market forces 385 TDC could purchase these premises to aid delivery of employment 9.
-Q22.
+287 Support for marketing clause similar to that applied to loss of local facilities 375 Support for extension of existing estates and forward funding by TDC to assist delivery 401 Suggestion of rates and rents incentives 217 406 This should be considered on a site by site basis 405 369 No support for either option - as they ignore market forces 385 TDC could purchase these premises to aid delivery of employment q o Q22.
 Are the T Fown Centre boundaries in the best location why or are there areas that should be included/excluded & dol - ponse ID Summary of Main Points Raised Response to Main Points Raised